Vikash174/EarthQuake-watcher/README.md

  # EarthQuake-watcher
-   It shows the  recently occurred earthquakes   around  the globe. \n  It shows the locations on map where was the earthquake occurred.
+   It shows the  recently occurred earthquakes   around  the globe.
+   It shows the locations on map where was the earthquake occurred.

 ## Getting Started